Tony-Otis/SortingAlgo-Visualizer/README.md

 # SortingAlgo-Visualizer
  Sorting Algorithm Visualization with Matplotlib.

- This project was made with the aim of helping the understanding of Sorting Algorithms.
+ This project was made with the aim of helping to in the understanding of Sorting Algorithms.

 ## Algorithms Implemented